Remi-Gau/eCobidas/README.md

 A side branch of this project includes developing plugins for the main neuroimaging software toolboxes (SPM, FSL, AFNI).
 Such a plugin would receive processing batch files as input (e.g matlabbatch.mat for SPM or design.fsf for FSL) and would create output files (e.g. in json format) readable by the COBIDAS checklist website, which in turn would be able to display the neuroimage processing pipeline and/or generate part of the methods section for an article with the appropriate references (in a similar way to [fMRIprep](https://fmriprep.readthedocs.io/en/stable/citing.html)).

+In a similar way, FSL already outputs methods description for every preprocessing or statistical analysis that can be used to write the methods section of a paper as explained by Jeanette Mumford in this [video](https://www.youtube.com/watch?v=1SOIUVnTglM).

 ### Link to processing pipelines

 Though more challenging, it could be imagined that pipeline-creating-tools like ([nipype](https://nipype.readthedocs.io/en/latest/), [PORCUPINE](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006064), [GIRAFFE](https://giraffe.tools/porcupine/TimVanMourik/GiraffePlayground/master)) could also generate COBIDAS-json file.